Sleep Disorders

 - Decreased fatigue

-A scientific article published by Hammer (and colleagues) in 2010 showed a significant decrease in symptoms of insomnia following a Neurofeedback training.
+A scientific article published by Hammer (and colleagues) in 2010 showed a significant decrease in symptoms of insomnia following Neurofeedback training.
 The following graph shows the improvements.

 These results were presented at the AAPB Annual Conference in 2010.
 The complete poster can be found at the following link: